Is there a doctor in the house? The Role of a Flight Surgeon

 Since aerospace medicine is a small field, there are a limited number of flight surgeon positions in Canada, especially in the space program.
 Other than at the CSA, government agencies such as the Department of National Defence or Transport Canada, and private companies in the aviation industry, such as major airlines, employ flight surgeons.

 Training for flight surgeons is offered in Canadian and international institutions.
-For more information, visit CSA's Aerospace Medicine Training or Defence Research and Development Canada's Flight Surgeon Training.
+For more information, visit CSA's Aerospace Medicine Training.

 - Date modified: